JoaoVictorGI/MountainShooter/README.md

 ### About

 Mountain Shooter is a 2D arcade shooting up game developed with Pygame.
-The game has 2 levels and each level end with a score.
+The game has 2 levels.
 Can be played coop (2 players).
 Score is saved in a database (SQLite3)